 Creative Ways to Battle the Winter Blues

 ● Make time for self-care.
 Sleep, exercise, and good nutrition do wonders for your mood.
 No matter how busy life gets, make time to take care of your own needs.

 ● Set realistic expectations.
 The act of making New Year’s resolutions can inspire you to dramatically overhaul your life, but it’s important to realize that big changes aren’t made overnight.
 This is particularly true if your resolutions relate to your sobriety.
 Recovery is a lifelong process.
 Take it one day at a time and celebrate the progress you’ve made toward creating a better life for yourself.

 ● Socialize.
 Attending support group meetings is a vital part of addiction recovery any time of year, but the social component of these events can be especially helpful during the winter months.
 When you connect with people who understand what you’re going through, you’ll feel less isolated.

 Immersion Recovery: Providing Hope During Times of Trouble

 Immersion Recovery is committed to helping you develop the skills necessary to live a full, rewarding life of sobriety.
-From detox and residential care, to outpatient and aftercare services, we’re here to support your recovery and deal with co-occurring depression or mood disorders.
+From residential care to outpatient and aftercare services, we’re here to support your recovery and deal with co-occurring depression or mood disorders.
 Call to speak with an Immersion addiction specialist at 561.419.3349, or inquire online about our programs.